 Here is What Past Attendees Had to Say About Trial Academy

-You have probably received many brochures advertising various trial education programs.
+You have received many brochures advertising various trial education programs.
 However, the National Trial Academy, sponsored by the Tort Trial & Insurance Practice Section (TIPS) of the American Bar Association and the American Board of Trial Advocates (ABOTA) offers a unique, interactive, diverse program combining today’s latest technology with the country’s top trial lawyers as personal mentors.
-Our faculty consists of six defense lawyers, six plaintiff lawyers, district judges, supreme court justices, jury consultants, professors and technical engineers who are all seasoned experts in their particular specialties.
+Our faculty consists of five defense lawyers, five plaintiff lawyers, district judges, supreme court justices, jury consultants, professors, and technical engineers who are all seasoned experts in their specialties.
 Affectionately called the country’s top “Boot camp for Lawyers” in the September 2002 issue of the ABA Journal, the intense 4½ day program utilizes a wide range of individualized teaching methods and approaches not found anywhere else.

 The National Judicial College in Reno, Nevada, is where it all happens.
 The National Judicial College is where practicing judges from around the world come to be educated in all aspects of trial practice.

 - Offers a unique, interactive, diverse program combining today's latest technology with the Country's top trial lawyers as personal mentors